mapbox/react-colorpickr/README.md

 #### `onChange`

-Value type should be a function and is called whenever a color is updated from the colorpicker.
+Value should be a function and is called whenever a color is updated from the colorpicker.
 Returns a color object.

 ### Optional properties